liren2515/DIG/README.md

 Other dependencies include `trimesh`, `torchgeometry`, `scikit-image`.

 ## To run
 In `infer.py` you can find the script for inference.
 It loads the pretrained SDF models and skinning models (which are placed in `./extra-data/pretrained`), reconstructs garments using the learned latent codes and deforms them with the given SMPL parameters `/extra-data/pose-beta-sample.pt`.
-You can simply run
+You can simply run the following command and the output mesh will be saved at `./output`.
 ```
 python infer.py
 ```